Rethinking Raw Foods?

 I’ve been vegan for several years and just have ended two months as a raw food vegan.
 I felt I was not getting enough complete protein and calcium so I began incorporating grains back into my diet, but at times, this change seems like too much for my digestion.
 Do you have any suggestions for transitioning from one diet to another?

-I’m not a proponent of raw food diets.
+I’m not a proponent of a raw food diet.
 The main argument in favor of eating this way is that cooking destroys vital enzymes in foods.
 In fact, these enzymes play no role in human nutrition, because stomach acid destroys them as efficiently as cooking.
 In addition, some vitamins and minerals found in vegetables are actually less bioavailable when you eat these foods raw.
 For example, you cannot get much lycopene, the carotenoid pigment that is protective against prostate cancer, from raw tomatoes.
 The carotenoids in carrots are more bioavailable from cooked carrots than they are from raw ones.

 Another disadvantage of eating raw foods is that many of the natural toxins in edible roots, seeds, stems and leaves are destroyed by cooking them in water.
 For example, alfalfa sprouts contain canavanine, a natural toxin that can harm the immune system; button mushrooms contain natural carcinogens, and celery produces psoralens, compounds that sensitize the skin to the harmful effects of ultraviolet radiation in sunlight.
 Most of these detrimental compounds are broken down by simple cooking.